anil686/localRepo/Readme.md

-# this is my locat file.
+# This is my locat file.